-The City maintains one commingled portfolio for investment purposes which incorporates the specific investment strategy considerations and the unique characteristics of the fund groups represented in the portfolio:
+The City maintains one commingled portfolio for investment purposes which incorporates the specific investment strategy considerations and the unique characteristics of the fund groups represented in the portfolio.
+All investment strategies will incorporate the objectives stated above.
+Investment purchases will be diversified and suitable to the intended objectives.
+The portfolio will be limited to a maximum dollar weighted average maturity of six (6) months or less, calculated using the stated final maturity date of each security:

 - A. The investment strategy for operating, enterprise and special revenue funds has as its primary objective assurance that anticipated liabilities are matched and adequate investment liquidity provided.
-This may be accomplished by purchasing high quality, short to medium term maturity securities (0-2 years) which will complement each other in a laddered maturity structure permitting some extension for yield enhancement.
-The maximum dollar weighted average maturity of six (6) months or less will be calculated using the stated final maturity date of each security. - B. The investment strategy for debt service funds shall have as its primary objective the assurance of available funds adequate to fund each debt service obligation on a timely basis.
+This may be accomplished by purchasing marketable, high quality, short to medium term maturity securities (1 day 2 years) which will complement each other in a laddered maturity structure permitting some extension for yield enhancement. - B. The investment strategy for debt service funds shall have as its primary objective the assurance of available funds adequate to fund each debt service obligation on a timely basis.
 Successive debt service dates will be fully funded before any extension. - C. The investment strategy for debt services reserve funds shall have as its primary objective the liability to generate a revenue stream to the debt service funds from high quality securities with a low degree of volatility.
 Securities should be high credit quality and, except as may be required by the bond ordinance specific to an individual issues, of short to intermediate term maturities.
-The potential for loss shall be further controlled through the purchase of securities within the maturity range. - D. The investment strategy for capital project funds will have as its primary objective assurance that all cash flows are matched and provide short term investment liquidity.
+The potential for loss shall be further controlled through the purchase of securities within the two-year maturity range. - D. The investment strategy for capital project funds will have as its primary objective assurance that all cash flows are matched and provide short term investment liquidity.
 At least 10% total liquidity is planned to provide flexibility and for unanticipated project outlays.
 The stated final maturity dates of securities held may not exceed the estimated completion date.

 The City intends to match investments with the projected cash flow analysis and liquidity needs of the City.
-In no case will the average maturity of the portfolio exceed six (6) months.
+In no case will the average maturity of the portfolio exceed one (1) year.

-The City shall pursue a short term portfolio management strategy.
-Securities may be sold before they mature if market conditions present an opportunity for the City to benefit from the trade but the strategy will be primarily to sell on the date of maturity.
-The investment officer will continuously monitor the contents of the portfolio, the available markets, and the relative value of completing instruments to adjust the portfolio in response to market conditions.
+The City shall pursue a short-term portfolio management strategy.
+Securities may be sold before they mature if market conditions present an opportunity for the City to benefit from the trade but the strategy will be primarily to hold securities until maturity.
+The investment officer will regularly monitor portfolio investments and available opportunities and adjust the portfolio, to the extent possible, in response to changing market conditions.